Skip to main content

 SOFC system as a building block for the energy transition

 The SOFC system is immediately ready to run on natural gas and biomethane, with the result that CO₂ emissions from the power supply are significantly lower than those of conventional power plants.
 Using a mix of natural gas and hydrogen reduces CO₂ emissions even further.
-When operated with green hydrogen, CO₂ emissions drop to zero.
+When operated with green hydrogen, produced with electricity from renewable energies, there are no local carbon emissions during operation.

 The SOFC system is immediately ready to run on natural gas and biomethane, with the result that CO₂ emissions from the power supply are significantly lower than those of conventional power plants.
 Using a mix of natural gas and hydrogen reduces CO₂ emissions even further.
-When operated with green hydrogen, CO₂ emissions drop to zero.
+When operated with green hydrogen, produced with electricity from renewable energies, there are no local carbon emissions during operation.

 Digital twin for system monitoring